 The case stayed light all the way up.

-Caleb had carried heavier groceries.
-He'd carried heavier wrenches.
-The titanium handle gripped his off-hand the way an empty toolbox gripped it, and that was the part he kept noticing on the climb out of the artisan level.
-Money looked like work he wouldn't be paid for.
+Caleb had carried heavier groceries and heavier wrenches.
+The titanium handle gripped his off-hand the way an empty toolbox gripped it, light enough to make the climb feel insulting.
+Money had always been work that never paid him back.

 The corridor at the top opened into the main shift-change traffic.
 Mechanics with carts.
 A medic running the wrong direction.
 Two First Division aides moving with the kind of unhurried pace that meant they were where they needed to be already.